University of New Mexico, Albuquerque, NM Ph.D. Evolutionary Anthropology, Department of Anthropology

 July 1, 2007- December 31, 2013 Graduate Assistant and Researcher.
 Tsimané Health and Life History Project.
 University of New Mexico & University of California-Santa Barbara

-2009 & 2011 Graduate Assistant and Program Development Researcher.
+2009 & 2011 Graduate Assistant in Program Development.
 The Robert Wood Johnson Foundation Center for Health Policy, University of New Mexico, Albuquerque

-Davis, H. & Cashdan, C. Spatial cognition ability and mobility among children in a forager -horticulturalist population, the Tsimane of Bolivia (forthcoming).
+Davis, H. & Cashdan, C. Spatial cognition ability and mobility among children in a forager -horticulturalist population, the Tsimane of Bolivia (in press).